-The term “Hippology” comes from the Greek “hippo”, meaning horse, and “ology”, meaning “the study of”.
-The Hippology contest is designed to test not only a youth’s knowledge of equine science, but also application of this knowledge in a competitive setting.
-There are four phases to this contest: Examination Phase, Station Phase, the judging phase, and the team problem phase.
+The term Hippology comes from the Greek “hippo”, meaning horse, and “ology”, meaning “the study of”.
+The Hippology contest is designed to test knowledge of equine science and application of this knowledge in a competitive setting.

-Scoring is based off a combination of the scores from the Examination Phase, Station Phase, and Judging Phase.
+Individual scoring is based on a combination of the scores from the Examination Phase, Station Phase, and Judging Phase.
+Team scores include all the phases.
 Youth are required to give judging reasons.
 Participation in this event is perfect for youth looking to expand their involvement in the NYS Equine Program, while also providing valuable experience to youth with futures in the animal industry.